 This new organisation unites the three main organisations who have long struggled for independence in their own way.
 By coming together to present a united front, this allows us to re-submit a fresh application for membership of the Melanesian Spearhead Group (MSG) as well as countering Indonesian claims that the West Papuan groups are divided.
 The negotiations and kastom ceremonies attended by leaders of all the major groups and observed by the chiefs, churches and the government of Vanuatu demonstrates that now we West Papuans are united in one group and one struggle.

-The key groups who have united include the Federal Republic of West Papua (NRFPB); National Coalition for Liberation (WPNCL) and National Parliament of West Papua (NPWP).
-An external secretariat consisting of five elected members from the various groups will now co-ordinate the ULMWP activities.
-Octovianus Mote has been elected as General Secretary of the ULMWP while Benny Wenda is the spokesperson and the other three elected members are Rex Rumakiek, Leone Tangahma and Jacob Rumbiak.
+The key groups who have united include the Federal Republic of West Papua (NRFPB); National Coalition for Liberation (WPNCL) and West Papua National Parliament (PNWP).
+An Executive Committee consisting of six elected members from the various groups co-ordinates the ULMWP activities, supported by the Council Committee (formerly known as the Board Committee) consisted of three elected members.
+The Council Committee helps to preside over the structure of the ULMWP.